 We could say that distillation techniques evolved between the 12th-15th centuries when honey began to be used to improve the taste of the beverage.
 In the eighteenth century, the charcoal properties were profited from filtering the mixture to get rid of undesirable ingredients, but spirits had to be diluted before filtration.
 Distillation improves with the introduction of various herbs and spices.
 In spite of other varieties of vodka that the Russians have come to know, for a long time, everything based on rye has the highest appreciation.

 .
 Polish historians claim that the vodka was first produced in Poland in 1405 and only then came to Russia.
 Until the sixteenth century King Obracht of Poland allowed the sale of alcohol.
 Later, in 1572, he limited production, with a 10% tax.
 It was not until the seventeenth century that vodka became a national drink, and distillation techniques advanced.
 In any case, the origins and exact history of the vodka are far from certain, with indications that they could even come from Persia.
-But the Poles also have a tradition.

 This is a prototype made in the 11th century by a Persian physician, Ar-Razi, who obtains the liquid for medical purposes.
 In Europe, distilleries appear in 1334, in England in 1485, in Sweden in 1490, and in Germany in 1520.
 Vodka also arrives quickly in Sweden.